AlBi-HHU/genetic-phasing-scripts/README.md

 # genetic-phasing-scripts
-Collections of scripts for data generation and evaluation for Recomb 2022 submission: "Genetic Polyploid Phasing using Marker Signals from low-depth Progeny Samples"
+Collections of scripts for data generation and evaluation for Recomb-Seq 2022 submission: "Genetic Polyploid Phasing using Marker Signals from low-depth Progeny Samples"

 # Recreating ground truth region